lechacal/home-assistant.io/source/_docs/energy/electricity-grid.markdown

 {% include energy/ct_clamp.md %}

+Using a Raspbbery Pi you can use a CT Clamp Hat from LeChacal.
+They are called [RPICT hats](https://lechacal.com/docs/RPICT/Raspberrypi_Current_and_Temperature_Sensor_Adaptor/).
+There are different types of hats to measure single and three phase installations.
+They can be stacked together to expand on the number of lines to monitor.
+They provide Active/Apparent/Reactive Power and Power Factor.

 ### Data provided by your energy provider

 Some energy providers will provide you real-time information about your usage and have this data integrated into Home Assistant.